Martins Sarmento Society Building

 The Martins Sarmento Society Building (Edifício da Sociedade Martins Sarmento) is located inside the Historic Centre of Guimarães.
-It serves both as the headquarters of the Martins Sarmento Society and as a museum.
-The building was designed by the Portuguese architect José Marques da Silva and it was constructed in two distinct phases: the first (1901–1908) follows the Neo-Byzantine style, while the second (1934–1967) follows the Brutalist style.
+It serves both as the headquarters of the Martins Sarmento Society, established in honour of the archaeologist Martins Sarmento, and as a museum.
+The building was designed by the Portuguese architect José Marques da Silva and was constructed in two distinct phases: the first (1901–1908) follows the Neo-Byzantine style, while the second (1934–1967) follows the Brutalist style and it served to connect the previous with the 14th century's Convent of São Domingos.